top of page

 • Apr 14, 2025

-Things to consider.
-If your dog is having tummy troubles?
-Whether that’s loose stools, being sick or gurgling, windy tums, here are some things you will need to look at to find the root cause.
-70% of our dogs immunity lays within the gut, so keeping the microbiota strong and healthy is imperative if you want a healthy dog.
-There are many things that can affect the microbiota, including poor diet, food intolerances, vaccinations, chemical treatments and environmental toxins.
+Things to consider: If your dog is having tummy troubles, whether that’s loose stools, vomiting, or gurgling, windy tums, here are some things you will need to look at to find the root cause.
+Seventy percent of our dog's immunity lies within the gut, so keeping the microbiota strong and healthy is imperative if you want a healthy dog.
+There are many things that can affect the microbiota, including poor diet, food intolerances, vaccinations, chemical treatments, and environmental toxins.
 Here is a more in-depth look at what you can do to help.

 TOXINS AROUND THE HOME AND GARDEN